Table of Contents

 According to the National Eye Institute (NEI), most cataracts are a side effect of aging, and they are very common in older people.
 It is estimated that over 50 percent of all Americans have a cataract or have undergone cataract surgery by the age of 80.

-The first step in treating cataracts is to try corrective techniques, such as new eyeglasses, reading in brighter lighting, wearing anti-glare sunglasses, or using magnifying lenses.
+The first step in treating cataracts is to try corrective techniques, such as new eyeglasses, contacts, reading in brighter lighting, wearing anti-glare sunglasses, or using magnifying lenses.
 If these methods do not provide enough improvement, surgery is your only option for achieving clearer vision.